jmbealer/my-knowledge-base/education/education.md

   BUS 231 Business Data Literacy or MAT 201 Statistics One additional math course at the level of College Algebra or above.
 Information Technology Component
+  IT 211 Fundamentals of Programming
+  IT 313 Intermediate Programming
+  IT 250 Business Data Communications
+  IT 361 Computer Organization and Operating Systems IT 370 Database Management Systems

+  IT 371 Web Design and Development
+  IT 375 Human-Computer Interactive Design
+  IT 380 Overview of Computer Security
+  IT 390 Project Management
+  IT 460 Systems Administration

 ### BS in Cybersecurity